sueszli/blog/is a phd right for me?.md

    during your phd, you mainly learn about academic computer science and might miss exposure to other career areas.

+   the phd program is also very open-ended, meaning there aren't clear rules on progress or how to manage your time.

 3. **access to leadership roles:**

    while a bachelor's or master's degree may not be the best way to prepare for industry jobs, they're usually the minimum requirement.